WilliamRobertF/lease-contract-app/README.md

 ## 📱 About

 This project was created to solve a real-world problem and serves as a learning and study project.
-The app enables users to generate, customize, and manage lease contracts (contratos de locação) directly on their mobile devices without requiring internet connectivity.
+The app enables users to generate, customize, and manage lease contracts directly on their mobile devices without requiring internet connectivity.

 ## ✨ Features